PUB HLTH 1001 - Health and Illness in Populations

 Quizzes will comprise mainly multiple choice questions and will be completed online.
 Some quizzes will form part of some online lectures, tutorial and practical activities.

-Attendance and participation at all tutorials and practical workshops is required.
+Attendance and participation at all tutorials is required.
 The criteria for attendance and participation marks are as follows:

 1 mark is allocated for attending and actively participating in the class.